GabyGold67/ButtonToSwitch_ESP32/README.md

 ---
 # **LtchMPBttn class**
 This is an **Abstract Class** meaning that no object can be instantiated from it.
 The members defined are meant to be available for the LtchMPBttn **subclasses** instantiated objects, and define common behavior for all the "Latched Button Subclasses".
- * **Latched DD-MPBs** are MPBs whose distinctive characteristic is that models switches that keep the ON state since the moment the input signal is stable (debouncing + Delay process), and keeps the ON state after the MPB is released and until an event un-latches them, setting them free to move to the **Off State**.
+ * **Latched DD-MPBs** are MPBs whose distinctive characteristic is that models switches that keep the ON state since the moment the input signal is stable (debouncing + Delay process), and keeps the ON state after the MPB is released and until an event un-latches them, setting them free to move back to the **Off State**.
  * The un-latching mechanisms include but are not limited to: same MPB presses, timers, other MPB presses, other GPIO external un-latch signals or the use of the public method unlatch().
  The different un-latching events defines the sub-classes of the LDD-MPB class.